microsoft/genaiscript/docs/src/content/docs/guides/ask-my-pdf.md

 The quick-start guide illustrates how to write a GenAIScript that takes input from a pdf file.

-1. Put your pdf document in a directory visible in VS Code Explorer
+1. Place your PDF document in a directory visible in VS Code Explorer
 2. Use the `GenAiScript: Create new script...` command in the command palette to create a new script.
 3. Define and name the pdf file as an input: